githubschool/wtd-hello/shrielenee.md

 ---
 layout: page
-title: Shrie
+title: Shrie: a quasi summary
 ---

-# Shrie: a quasi-summary

 ## A bit about me

-I'm a tech writer, avid reader, journaler, record collector, and peer-pressurer living in sunny Austin, TX.
+I'm a tech writer, avid reader, journaler, record collector, and peer-pressurer living in :sunny: Austin, TX.

 ## Things I like

 I like some things, including but not limited to:

-* Hanging with puppies and kitties
-* Flying kites in the sunshine
+- Flying kites in the sunshine
-* Eating nachos and burritos
-* Picking through dusty record bins
+- Picking through dusty record bins
-* Cultivating my square foot garden
+- Cultivating my square foot garden
-* Going on swim-ventures
+- Going on swim-ventures
-* Reading literary fiction
+- Reading literary fiction
-* Slowly peddling my bike on roads and trails
+- Slowly peddling my bike on roads and trails

-## Why I'm here

-I want to learn about the current world of technical writing, new techniques and ideas, and network with other people who do what I do.